As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Getting enough vitamins and nutrients is vital at all times, but even more so when you’re ill.
 When you’re sick, your body struggles to absorb crucial nutrients, creating a deficit in the body.
 This deficit can delay your recovery period so you stay ill longer.
 Vitamins and nutrients boost your immunity and help you recover much sooner.

-When you have a cold, there are a variety of vitamins and nutrients that can help your body heal faster, the most important of which are vitamins C and D.
+There are a variety of vitamins and nutrients that can help you recover faster from a cold, the most important of which is vitamin C.